FloatingArrayDesign/MoorDyn/docs/index.rst

 wind turbine simulator.
 Both forms of MoorDyn have the same underlying physics model, and nearly identical input file formats.

-A "version 2" of MoorDyn is currently in progress, and information about it is available :ref:`here <version-2>`.
+A "version 2" of MoorDyn is currently in progress, and information about it will be posted :ref:`here <version-2>`.

 This website serves as a public-facing guide for MoorDyn in both forms.
-It focuses on MoorDyn's principles of operation, setup of the input files, common problems, etc. It also has guidance for coupling with MoorDyn in standalone form, as well as a guide for the API.
+It focuses on MoorDyn's principles of operation, setup of the input files, common problems, etc. It will also have guidance for coupling with MoorDyn in standalone form, as well as a guide for the API.
 For information about use of MoorDyn-F in the larger context of OpenFAST simulations, refer also to the `OpenFAST documentation <https://openfast.readthedocs.io>`_.

+The MoorDyn source code is available on GitHub.
+The standalone C++ code is `here <https://github.com/mattEhall/MoorDyn>`_ and code of MoorDyn-F in FORTRAN is available within the `OpenFAST repository <https://github.com/openfast/openfast>`_.